T’NALAK FESTIVAL SCHEDULE OF ACTIVITIES [SOUTH COTABATO]

 Air.
 There are daily flights from Manila to General Santos City.

 Land.
-From General Santos City, you can rent a taxi to go to Koronadal City, the capital of South Cotabato.
+From General Santos City, you can rent a taxi to Koronadal City, South Cotabato’s capital.

 WHERE TO STAY IN SOUTH COTABATO